PieroMacaluso/Deep-RL-Autonomous-Systems/master_thesis/toc/README.md

    1. Motivation
       - General discussion about autonomous driving
       - General discussion about reinforcement learning and recent results with Deep Reinforcement Learning
+      - The increasing interests to real world problems and not simulations
       - Focus on the object of the thesis, motivation, description of the procedure followed and results obtained
    2. Structure of the Thesis
       - Brief description of every chapter